roopinissk/roopinissk.github.io/blog/content/post/01_ethical_legal_moral.md

 ---
-author: Roopini
-title: Ethical, Legal and MOral
+title: Ethical, Legal and Moral
 date: 2023-08-03
-description:
+description: The ethical dilemmas of an IVF embryologist – where patient desires clash with legal and moral boundaries in the quest for successful pregnancies.
+authors: ["Roopini"]
 tags:
   - thoughts
 ---